equinix/terraform-provider-equinix/docs/resources/equinix_network_device.md

 * `hostname` - (Optional) Secondary device hostname.
 * `license_token` - (Optional) License Token can be provided for some device types o the device.
 * `license_file` - (Optional) Path to the license file that will be uploaded and applied on a secondary device.
+Applicable for some device types in BYOL licensing mode.
-Applicable for some devices types in BYOL licensing mode.
+* `cloud_init_file` - (Optional) Path to the cloud init file that will be uploaded and applied on a secondary device.
+Applicable for some device types in BYOL licensing mode.
 * `account_number` - (Required) Billing account number for secondary device.
 * `notifications` - (Required) List of email addresses that will receive notifications about secondary device.